 In addition, the OFA will notify students if they are not making satisfactory academic progress or SAP; the Office of the Registrar will notify students separately of academic probation or suspension.
 The OFA SAP policy is as follows:

-Satisfactory Academic Progress (SAP) applies to the following programs:
+Satisfactory Academic Progress (SAP) applies to ALL Institutional, Federal and State funds.